-- Summarize and Ask for Validation.
+- Summarize and Ask for Confirmation.
 Summarizing the client’s complaint is an important step in the listening process.
 Not only does it make the customer feel heard, but it also ensures that you understand exactly why they need help.
 Take your summary one step further by inviting the customer to validate whether your interpretation is correct.
 This is done overtly: “Your email stopped syncing to your phone yesterday afternoon after an update, and we need to get it up and running again.
 Do I have that correct?”
 This gives the customer confidence that they have effectively relayed their problem to you, and if not, allows them to correct you before wasting time-solving the wrong problem.

 Customer Service Skills for the IT Industry

 Learn to improve your listening skills with Compassionate Geek’s online IT customer service skills training programs, including our new mini-course The Fine Art of Listening Well: How to Be a Better Listener.
 These programs are designed by IT professionals for IT professionals and offer industry-relevant strategies that can be implemented immediately for improved job performance.
 Learn more at compassionategeek.com!

 If you like this post, please leave a comment and share it with your friends.
 If you don’t like it, please leave a comment and tell me what I could do better.